tenko23/ittyWx/README.md

 *The README.md and _config.yml files - after download, may be deleted... these are extra github files that are unnecessary.

+*if you downloaded the script(s) prior to May 5th, 2020, you will need to download the itty.py script again.
+A critical fix has been made.

 Fun facts/ more info: